What training reveals about neural network complexity: Relating training behavior to NN complexity close to the training data

-When $\alpha_t$ and $\epsilon_{f^{(t)}}^{\text{max}}(X)$ decay sufficiently fast, the bound depends on $\sigma_n(\bW_1^{(t)})$ and the (normalized) average Lipschitz constant at and close to initialization.
-Therefore, the corollary asserts that SGD with an MSE loss can find near solutions if two things happen: the NN fits the data from relatively early on in the training while implementing a low-complexity function (close to the training data).
+When $\alpha_t$ and $\epsilon_{f^{(t)}}(\bx^{(t)},y^{(t)})$ decay sufficiently fast, the bound depends on $\sigma_n(\bW_1^{(t)})$ and the (normalized) Lipschitz constant at and close to initialization.
+Therefore, the corollary asserts that SGD with an MSE loss can find solutions near to initialization if two things happen: the NN fits the data from relatively early on in the training while implementing a low-complexity function close to the training data.